Building, refurbishing and operating our centres to minimise

-Of waste generated was recycled, with 100 per cent diverted from landfill
+Of waste recycled, with 100 per cent diverted from landfill

 100%

-Of directly purchased electricity in the UK from renewable sources
+Of our UK directly purchased energy from renewable sources

 UK Intensity ratio Scope 1 and 2 emissions